AuringzaibSabir/AuringzaibSabir/README.md

 ## Hello World! 👋 I'm Auringzaib Sabir - Design Verification Engineer & Research Associate
 #### I am (!Gold_Medalist || !Failure)
 Over the last few years, I have been serving in the semiconductor industry as a hardware verification engineer.
-I have gained a considerable knowledge in the aspects of implementing verification methodologies.
+I have developed expertise in verification methodologies like UVM, System Verilog, Functional verification, Functional coverages, Python, PCIe, and CXL.
+I have gained considerable knowledge in the field of semiconductors.

 <!--
 **AuringzaibSabir/AuringzaibSabir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.